Two distinct regulatory frameworks

 ESOS penalties are civil sanctions under the Regulatory Enforcement and Sanctions Act 2008:

-- Notification failure: Up to £5,000 plus £500 daily
+- Notification failure: Up to £5,000, plus £500 per working day on the same 80-day cap

 - Public register: Non-compliance details published